V

 This lens shaped every design decision that followed.

-The API Mapper was the most complex and fragile part of the platform, and where my UX skills were tested the most.
+The API Mapper was the most complex and fragile part of the platform, and where my information architecture skills were tested the most.
+It represented the deepest level of interconnected functionality in the system.

 It supported POST, GET, and PATCH requests, dynamic variables, mapped paths, and response handling.
 From a technical standpoint, it was powerful.
-From a UX standpoint, it was opaque.
+From an IA standpoint, the dependencies and relationships were completely invisible to users.

 Failures often occurred silently.
 A configuration could be saved successfully, yet still be invalid.
 Users only discovered problems later, when the mapped API failed during form submission or testing.

-• •Where validation happened, and where it didn't
+• •Where validation happened in the system, and where it didn't

-• •Which constraints were caused by legacy backend architecture
+• •Which constraints were caused by legacy systems that couldn't be changed

 Micro-decision: separating "Saved" from "Valid"